Apostletree42/lead-quality-engine/README.md

 ---

-**Made with ❤️ for sales teams who want to work
+**Made with ❤️ for sales teams who want to work smarter, not harder.**